 MDE has developed many resources related to various academic content areas.
 These documents are available on the Student Instruction COVID-19 Resources page of the MDE website.
-Updated guidance is being developed for specific content areas-such as music and physical education-to help plan for hybrid and in-person learning in those areas.
-The distance learning resources from spring 2020 will remain useful as districts and charter schools develop their plans.
+Updated guidance will be published for specific content areas-such as art, and science labs-to help plan for hybrid and in-person learning in those areas.
+Recommendations have been updated for Physical Education.
+Resources will continue to be updated and refined to support teaching and learning and posted on the Student Instruction COVID-19 Resources and the Academic Standards pages of the MDE website.